dwrobel/flatcam/README.md

 - in Excellon Editor fixed the display of the number of slots in the Tool Table after the resize done with the Resize tool
 - in Excellon Editor -> Resize tool, made sure that when the slot is resized, it's length remain the same, because the tool should influence only the 'thickness' of the slot.
 Since I don't know anything but the geometry and tool diameters (old and new), this is only an approximation and computationally intensive
 - in Excellon Editor -> remade the Tool edit made by editing the diameter values in the Tools Table to work for slots too
+- In Excellon Editor -> fixed bug that caused incorrect display of the relative coordinates in the status bar

 15.08.2019